International River Committees

 By the end of 2016, more than 8,000 adult salmon had migrated up the Rhine to reproduce.
 This raises hopes that a near stable wild salmon population can be achieved in the Rhine system in the coming years.

-Cross-border Dutch-German Working Group on Floods
+Cross-border German-Dutch Working Group on Floods

-The primary objective of the working group is to achieve better flood protection in the Dutch-German border region along the Rhine.
+The primary objective of the working group is to achieve better flood protection in the German-Dutch border region along the Rhine.
 To this end, regular meetings are held where the working group exchanges information, knowledge, and experience.

 In addition, the working group handles joint public communication, conducts research, and coordinates activities and measures for improved flood protection in the border area.
 It also ensures the coordination of activities and communications in the German-Dutch border region along the Rhine within the framework of the EU Floods Directive.